Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/selecting.rst

-The basic tools are the same as with :doc:`meshes </modeling/meshes/selecting>`, so you can select a simple control point with the :kbd:`RMB`, add to current selection with :kbd:`Shift-RMB`, Border Select :kbd:`B`, and so on.
+The basic tools are the same as with :doc:`meshes </modeling/meshes/selecting>`, so you can select a simple control point with the :kbd:`RMB`, add to current selection with :kbd:`Shift-RMB`, Box Select :kbd:`B`, and so on.

 One word about the Bézier control points: when you select the main central vertex, the two handles are automatically selected too, so you can grab it as a whole,